OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 4.7.
 Leak sensitive input data
 Impact:  Confidentiality breach of sensitive data.

-Input data can be sensitive (e.g. GenAI prompts) and can either leak through a failure or through an attack, such as a man-in-the-middle attack).
+Input data can be sensitive (e.g. GenAI prompts) and can either leak through a failure or through an attack, such as a man-in-the-middle attack.
+GenAI models are often hosted in the cloud - sometimes managed by an external party- increasing the risk of input data (prompts) leaking.
 TODO: add to diagram